-College Ready: The percentage of annual graduates who demonstrated college readiness by meeting criteria 1, 2, 3, or 4 described in College, Career, and Military Readiness.
-This percentage includes graduates who may have met career or military ready criteria 5, 6, 7, or 8.
+College Ready: The percentage of annual graduates who demonstrated college readiness by meeting criteria 1, 2, 3, 4, or 5 described in College, Career, or Military Readiness.
+This percentage includes graduates who may have met career or military ready criteria 6, 7, 8, 9, 10, or 11.
 (Data source: TSDS PEIMS 43415, THECB, College Board, ACT, IB, and TSDS PEIMS 49010)

-TSI Criteria Graduates: The percentage of annual graduates that meet or exceed the college-ready criteria on the Texas Success Initiative Assessment (TSIA), the SAT, ACT, or by successfully completing and earning credit for a college prep course as defined in TEC §28.014, in both ELA and mathematics.
+TSI Criteria Graduates: The percentage of annual graduates who met or exceeded the college-ready criteria on the Texas Success Initiative Assessment (TSIA), the SAT, ACT, or by successfully completing and earning credit for a college prep course as defined in TEC §28.014, in both ELA and mathematics.
 The criteria for each are as follows: